farshi/app1/README.md

 go to jenkins console and define these two build steps and put each of these lines to corresponding build scripts

 ####Script for building  :
-go to jenkins config and a new build step to run shell script
+go to jenkins config and add a new build step to run shell script

 ```shell
 sh build.sh $BUILD_NUMBER
 ```
 and  add another one and put these lines for

 ####script for deploying :
 ```shell